searchisko/elasticsearch-river-jira/README.md

 * `index/index` defines name of search [index](http://www.elasticsearch.org/guide/appendix/glossary.html#index) where JIRA issues are stored.
 Parameter is optional, name of river is used if ommited.
 See related notes later!
 * `index/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue is stored into search index.
 Parameter is optional, `jira_issue` is used if ommited.
 See related notes later!
 * `index/field_river_name`, `index/field_project_key`, `index/fields`, `index/value_filters` can be used to change structure of indexed issue document.
 See 'JIRA issue index document structure' chapter.
-* `index/comment_mode` defines mode of issue comments indexing `none` - no comments indexed, `embedded` - comments indexed as array in issue document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - comment indexed as separate document with issue key stored in normal field.
+* `index/comment_mode` defines mode of issue comments indexing: `none` - no comments indexed, `embedded` - comments indexed as array in issue document, `child` - comment indexed as separate document with [parent-child relation](http://www.elasticsearch.org/guide/reference/mapping/parent-field.html) to issue document, `standalone` - comment indexed as separate document.
 Setting is optional, `embedded` value is default if not provided.
 * `index/comment_type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when issue comment is stored into search index in `child` or `standalone` mode.
 Parameter is optional, `jira_issue_comment` is used if ommited.
 See related notes later!
 * `index/field_comments`, `index/comment_fields` can be used to change structure comment informations in indexed documents.
 See 'JIRA issue index document structure' chapter.